dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 Now the changes can be commited.

----

 ## :page_facing_up: Generating an initial CHANGELOG

 After the general setup has been completed you can generate a changelog for your repo.

-The first time the command is:
+The first time you run this command, use the `--first-release` flag:

 ```
 packages release --first-release